These travel planning tools will help you make the most of your next UK staycation – no matter what kind of getaway you have in mind.

 It looks like a dreamy place for a family beach holiday.
 I keep thinking this could be a great way to choose where to book for your next break too!

 I absolutely love how immersive these webcams are.
-During lockdown, I spent ages flicking through the webcams set up in Devon and Cornwall.
-Being able to see such beautiful destinations in real time felt really special.
+Being able to see such beautiful destinations in real time feels really special.

 The quality of the cameras is really good too.
 This isn’t a pixelated glitchy web stream – it’s all in HD with lots of details visible.
 Many of them pan around at regular intervals, so you can have a lot of different perspectives from one camera.